lunen-jm/TECHIN-515/cloudApp/README.md

 # Farm Sensor Dashboard Web App

 This project provides a web dashboard for monitoring sensor data from farm devices.
+It uses React, Material-UI, Firebase, and Netlify to create a responsive and intuitive interface for agricultural monitoring.

 ## Development Progress (May 13, 2025)